 Sterling (India) Performance

-Sterling has a performance score of 3 on a scale of 0 to 100.
-The entity has a beta of -0.0943, which indicates not very significant fluctuations relative to the market.
+The entity has a beta of -0.0435, which indicates not very significant fluctuations relative to the market.
 As returns on the market increase, returns on owning Sterling are expected to decrease at a much lower rate.
 During the bear market, Sterling is likely to outperform the market.
-Sterling and Wilson right now has a risk of 2.69%.
-Please validate Sterling potential upside, and the relationship between the total risk alpha and kurtosis , to decide if Sterling will be following its existing price patterns.
+At this point, Sterling and Wilson has a negative expected return of -2.0E-4%.
+Please make sure to validate Sterling's potential upside, and the relationship between the total risk alpha and kurtosis , to decide if Sterling and Wilson performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance